BoBBy1k/restaurant-reservation/README.md

-# Little Lemon Reservation Project for Meta Frontend Capstone
+# Little Lemon Reservation MVP

 This is a simple Reservation Page with client-side form validation implemented into a mockup of a restaurant site with a focus on mobile-first responsive design.
 The project uses a "Barrel Exports" Folder structure allowing increased modularity.

 Read more about it in this blog: https://blog.logrocket.com/using-barrel-exports-organize-react-components/